opatil2299/JavaScript-and-its-Use-case-in-some-major-Organizations/readme.md

 ## **What is JavaScript ?**
 > ***JavaScript is a dynamic computer programming language.
 It is lightweight and most commonly used as a part of web pages, whose implementations allow client-side script to interact with the user and make dynamic pages.
 It is an interpreted programming language with object-oriented capabilities.
-Every time a web page does more than just sit there and display static information for you to look at — displaying timely content updates, interactive maps, animated 2D/3D graphics, scrolling video jukeboxes, etc. — you can bet that JavaScript is probably involved.***
+JavaScript is a scripting or programming language that allows you to implement complex features on web pages — every time a web page does more than just sit there and display static information for you to look at — displaying timely content updates, interactive maps, animated 2D/3D graphics, scrolling video jukeboxes, etc. — you can bet that JavaScript is probably involved.***